Responsibilities During Residency

 2. Any departure from (1), for example time lost for a medical leave of absence, should be documented and fully justified to the Board through the resident evaluation forms filed annually by the program director.

-3. An absence exceeding six weeks in any one academic year or a total of 14 weeks over three years, including vacation, should be approved only under truly exceptional circumstances.
+3. An absence exceeding six weeks (30 weekdays) in any one academic year or a total of 14 weeks (70 weekdays) over three years, including vacation, should be approved only under truly exceptional circumstances.

 • In addition, any resident approved to sit for the certifying examination despite such an absence must either have completed each year of training in an above average or excellent manner or must complete an additional period of training at least equal in length to the total period of absence in excess of routinely provided total vacation time.